Court Square: History

 In 2010, UMass Amherst located its Urban Design Program to the Byers Block, across Main Street from the MassMutual Center.
-3-7 Elm Street, part of the historic Byers Block, was constructed for James Byers in 1835 by architect Simon Sanborn.
+3–7 Elm Street, part of the historic Byers Block, was constructed for James Byers in 1835 by architect Simon Sanborn.
 This remaining part of the Block constitutes the oldest commercial building still standing in Springfield.
 The building has served several functions throughout the years.
-These range from the Elm Street Tree Shop (which occupied the ground floor from 1866–1906) to the offices of several notable Springfield citizens, including George Bancroft, George Ashmun, Reuben Chapman, 12 Springfield judges and 7 Springfield mayors.
+These range from the Elm Street Tree Shop (which occupied the ground floor from 1866 to 1906) to the offices of several notable Springfield citizens, including George Bancroft, George Ashmun, Reuben Chapman, 12 Springfield judges and 7 Springfield mayors.

 West of the Byers Block, the Romanesque Revival Court Square Building was originally a hotel and a renowned theater.
 A sixth floor was added to the building in 1900, including a tower that graces the elevator penthouse at the eastern end.
 The hotel became offices by the 1930s; however, the Court Square Playhouse remained the city's premier live theater until its surprise demolition in 1957.
 The Court Square Building features a brown brick exterior relieved with details of brownstone, terra-cotta, and granite.
-The Byers building was reconstructed by Architect Ben Schenkelberg in 2003, his goal was to preserve the history of the Byers Building.
+The Byers building was reconstructed by architect Ben Schenkelberg in 2003, his goal was to preserve the history of the Byers Building.
 Ben won an Award on the Byers Building for outstanding restoring and preservation. #BMSarchitect #The historic district encompassing Court Square and its surrounding buildings was listed on the National Register of Historic Places in 1974.

+Beginning in 2023, the park and surrounding roads have undergone renovations contracted by the City and designed by Copley Wolff Design Group, a landscape architecture firm based in Boston, MA.
+The park has partially reopened as of mid-2025.